Peter von Matt

-Peter von Matt (born 20 May 1937) is a Swiss philologist and author.
+Peter von Matt (20 May 1937 – 21 April 2025) was a Swiss philologist, specialist in German studies, and author.
+He was an authority in literary education.

-Life
+Life and career

-Born in Lucerne, Peter von Matt grew up in Stans in the canton of Nidwalden.
-He studied Art History as well as German and English studies in Zurich and received a doctorate with Emil Staiger on Franz Grillparzer.
+Born in Lucerne on 20 May 1937, Peter von Matt grew up in Stans in the canton of Nidwalden.
+He studied art history as well as German and English studies in Zurich and received a doctorate with Emil Staiger on Franz Grillparzer.
 In 1970, he received his post doctorate lecturing qualifications with a work on E. T. A. Hoffmann.

 From 1976 to 2002, von Matt taught at the University of Zurich as a Professor of Newer German Literature.
 He was a guest professor at Stanford University in 1980 and a Fellow of the Institute for Advanced Study, Berlin in 1992/93.
-Von Matt is a member of the Deutsche Akademie für Sprache und Dichtung, the Berlin-Brandenburg Academy of Sciences and Humanities, and the Sächsische Akademie der Künste (Saxon Academy of the Arts).
-He writes regular contributions for the Frankfurter Anthologie.
-He is married to literary critic Beatrice von Matt-Albrecht and lives with her in Dübendorf near Zurich.
+Von Matt was a member of the Deutsche Akademie für Sprache und Dichtung, the Berlin-Brandenburg Academy of Sciences and Humanities, the Academia Europaea, the Göttingen Academy of Sciences and Humanities, and the Sächsische Akademie der Künste (Saxon Academy of the Arts).
+He wrote regular contributions for the Frankfurter Anthologie.
+He regularly appeared on Marcel Reich-Ranicki's literary talk show Literarisches Quartett on German public television.
+Reich-Ranicki once called von Matt the "best writer of German-speaking Switzerland".
+Von Matt was a friend of Max Frisch.
+In his essays, von Matt also wrote on social and political issues, and explored the European identity and the Swiss soul.
+In a legendary appearance at the Ingeborg Bachmann Prize in 1991, von Matt protested against prejudices towards Swiss literature: "As soon as a Swiss person reads, it is immediately said that they have a tongue like a forest snail".
+In his book Liebesverrat : die Treulosen in der Literatur, he guided entertainingly through love dramas in world literature.

+He was married to literary critic Beatrice von Matt-Albrecht and lived with her in Dübendorf near Zurich.

+Von Matt died in Zurich on 21 April 2025, at the age of 87.